jpc-hpe/my_nvim_config/README.md

 - The ghost text that copilot+blink provides was too dark for my tast.

 So I created a [file](lua/plugins/tokyonight.lua) to tweak the colors.

+### which-key

+I love this plugin, with only one small "but": If the pop-up is too long, then to scroll through it you need to use some keys (that appear documented at the bottom of the pop-up) .
+By default these scrolling keys are CTRL+U and CTRL+D. I tried to map to up/down arrows and quickly found a problem: they did not work as expected because those keys by themselves are already used outside which-key.
+I ended up using Shift+Up and Shift+Down as a second best option.
+I created a [file](lua/plugins/which-key.lua) to do that.

 ## License